DATALab-NIU/datalab-niu.github.io/site/readme.md

 It is also possible to update content without local installation.
 Local jekyll setup is only needed if you want to preview changes before pushing them to GitHub.
 Please note that basic [Markdown](https://www.markdownguide.org/basic-syntax/) knowledge is required to edit the content.

 ## Local Development Setup
-1. **Clone the Repository**: Start by cloning the `website-dev` branch from the GitHub repository to your local machine.
+1. **Clone the Repository**: Start by cloning the `website-publish` branch from the GitHub repository to your local machine.
 2. **Install Jekyll and Bundler**: If you haven't already, install Jekyll and Bundler using the following command:
    ```
    gem install jekyll bundler